Cam Skattebo: Professional career

 Skattebo was selected in the fourth round, with the 105th overall selection, by the New York Giants in the 2025 NFL draft.
 He signed his rookie contract on June 18, 2025.

 Skattebo made his NFL debut in Week 1 against the Washington Commanders.
 He recorded his first career touchdown against the Dallas Cowboys in Week 2, accompanied with 45 rushing yards on 11 carries in the overtime loss.
 In Week 6 of his rookie season against the division rival Philadelphia Eagles on Thursday Night Football, Skattebo had the first multiple touchdown game of his career, where he ran for three touchdowns en route to a 34-17 victory, becoming the second Giants rookie running back since Charlie Evans in 1971 to rush for three touchdowns in a game.
-In Skattebo's first eight games, he recorded 410 yards on 101 rushing attempts with six touchdowns, while also catching 25 passes for 214 yards and two touchdowns.
+In Skattebo's first eight games, he recorded 410 yards on 101 rushing attempts with five touchdowns, while also catching 24 passes for 207 yards and two touchdowns.

-On October 26, 2025, Skattebo suffered a severe ankle injury against the Philadelphia Eagles.
-He was subsequently ruled out for the remainder of the season after being diagnosed with a dislocated ankle.
+On October 26, 2025, Skattebo left the Giants' Week 8 rematch against the Philadelphia Eagles after suffering an ankle injury in the second quarter of the 38–20 loss.
+He was diagnosed with a dislocated ankle immediately following the game, and subsequently ruled out for the remainder of the season.

+Skattebo would make his return on September 13, 2026 in a Sunday Night Primetime win over division rival Dallas Cowboys at Giants stadium where he rushed for 81 yards and 1 rushing touchdown.